dotnet/dotnet-monitor/documentation/configuration.md

 ### Example

 The following example includes a default egress provider that corresponds to the `FileSystem` egress provider named `artifacts`.
-The first action, `CollectDump`, is able to omit the `Settings` section, using the default egress provider.
-The second action, `CollectGCDump`, is using an egress provider other than the default, and specifies that it will instead egress to an `AzureBlobStorage` provider named `monitorBlob`.
+The first action, `CollectDump`, is able to omit the `Settings` section by using the default egress provider.
+The second action, `CollectGCDump`, is using an egress provider other than the default, and specifies that it will egress to an `AzureBlobStorage` provider named `monitorBlob`.

 ```json
 {